 Learning outcomesOn successful completion of this unit, students will be able to:

-1. Describe how factors in the environment help and hinder occupational performance;
+1. Describe how factors in the environment enable occupational performance;

-2. Show how information collected from the environment can formulate appropriate changes to maintain or improve participation for individuals; and
+2. Show how information collected from the environment can formulate appropriate changes to maintain or occupational participation for individuals; and